44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Shea Christine

 Many couples use overhead installations as an extension of their centerpieces—with lanterns, you can do the same.
-Suspend greenery, draped with different kinds of lanterns in silver and gold, from the ceiling for an attention-grabbing, floating centerpiece.
+Suspend greenery, draped with different kinds of lanterns in silver and gold, from the ceiling for an attention-grabbing floating centerpiece.
 Adding decorations above your tables will make a large room feel more intimate and animated.

 gold lantern with navy ribbon, pink petals, and gold horseshoe number sign